oonisim/ml-credit_risk/README.md

 ./destroy.sh
 ```

-This stops and removes local infra and Feast artifacts created by the deployment scripts.
+This stops and removes local infra and FEAST artifacts created by the deployment scripts.

 ---